1,000+ Opportunities

 653. 0990 info@georgiahealthinitiative. org Publications and Releases

-Based on current listing details, eligibility includes: Georgia-based 501(c)(3) nonprofits and cross-sector partnerships.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Georgia-based 501(c)(3) nonprofits and cross-sector partnerships.
+Confirm the full requirements in the official notice before applying.